RailsGirlsCPH/mentor-mentee-platform/README.md

 ### Scope

-We again discussed that we don't want to build another tsack overflow: the aim should be to make this a space for more career inspiration.
+We again discussed that we don't want to build another stack overflow: the aim should be to make this a space for more career inspiration.

 ### MVP